South Africa in third place at International Emmys, with four MultiChoice nominations

 MultiChoice Studios is handling international sales for Koek, School Ties and Chasing the Sun 2, while Catch Me A Killer is now repped by Eccho Rights.

-All four iEmmy nominees are available to binge on Showmax, which is also home to previous MultiChoice nominees Die Brug (2024), Reyka (double nominee in 2022), The River (2019) and Is’thunzi (2017 and 2018).
+All four iEmmy nominees are available to binge on Showmax, as well as previous MultiChoice nominees Die Brug (2024), Reyka (double nominee in 2022), The River (2019) and Is’thunzi (2017 and 2018).
+Another MultiChoice iEmmy nominee from recent years is rugby documentary Two Sides (2023).

 As the biggest funder of African content, MultiChoice invested over R8bn in local content in the 2025 financial year — more than half its general entertainment spend.
 That translated into 5 000 new hours of African storytelling, bringing its local library to over 90 000 hours.
 For context, that’s more than 10 years of non-stop bingeing.